dlmbl/failure_modes/README.md

-# Exercise 7: Failure modes & Limits of Deep Learning
+# Exercise 7: Failure Modes & Limits of Deep Learning

 ## Setup
 Please run the setup script to create the environment for this exercise and download data.